ssidwallet/flexid_py/demo/AriesOpenAPIDemo.md

 ## Basic Messaging Between Agents

 Once you have a connection between two agents, you have a channel to exchange secure, encrypted messages.
 In fact these underlying encrypted messages (similar to envelopes in a postal system) enable the delivery of messages that form the higher level protocols, such as issuing Credentials and providing Proofs.
 So, let's send a couple of messages that contain the simplest of context&mdash;text.
-For this we wil use the Basic Message protocol, [Aries RFC 0095](https://github.com/hyperledger/aries-rfcs/tree/master/features/0095-basic-message).
+For this we wil use the Basic Message protocol, [FlexID RFC 0095](https://github.com/hyperledger/aries-rfcs/tree/master/features/0095-basic-message).

 ### Sending a message from Alice to Faber